objcxiaobai/objcxiaobai/README.md

 - 👋 Hi, I’m xiaobaiclassmate
-- 👀 I’m interested in code and story
+- 👀 I am a student
-- 🌱 I’m currently learning front end knowledge
+- 🌱 I like front-end stuff
-- 💞️  I’m looking to collaborate on write good code
+- 💞️ I'm trying to improve my coding skills

 <!---
 objcxiaobai/objcxiaobai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.